BYLAWS OF THE

 Article 12 – Dissolution

-In the event of an insolvent dissolution of the Guild, the laws of the State of Maryland shall govern how the assets of the Guild shall be processed to pay all expenses and liabilities, followed thereafter by the remaining assets shall be liquidated to their cash equivalent and distributed to all current members in equal percentages, except that the Treasurer and Membership Chair shall receive an additional five percent each for their work to administer the dissolution.
+In the event of an insolvent dissolution of the Guild, the laws of the State of Maryland shall govern how the assets of the Guild shall be processed to pay all expenses and liabilities.